utkarsh2102/CodeTesting/docs/NTCC.md

 - After we apply the `soupe.select` statement, we shall now get a good amount of data to almost every elemnet of the class we'd want.

-- But here, we only require the `text names` of the calsses.
+- But here, we only require the `text names` of the classes.
 Therefore, we'd apply a look to get that sorted.